Alb9ert/Express-landing-page-boiler-plate/readme.md

-Uses EJS, Express and Mongoose.
+- Uses EJS, Express and Mongoose.
+- With Nodemon and dotenv.